A Weekend Getaway in Saint John, New Brunswick

 What to know about visiting Saint John

--Saint John is worth staying for 2-3 days and then you can take a day trip outside the city to St. Andrews and St. Martin.
+-Saint John is worth staying for 2-3 days and then you can take a day trip outside the city to St. Andrews and sea caves in St. Martins.
 Both places need a car to get around but are worth your time and expenses.

 -Bring a light jacket and long pants, even in the summer season.
 At night, it can get cold and a bit windy.